Laerdal/Laerdal.McuMgr/README.md

          2. The library doesn't support streaming files.
 You must load each file's bytes as an array in memory before you can upload it.
 As long as you stay within reasonable limits (a few MBs) this shouldn't be a problem for most smartphones / tablets.

+         3. Quick note about events such as LogEmitted, OverallProgressPercentageChanged, etc: These events are raised in a fire-and-forget fashion from the native Nordic libs (in background executors/threads) and because of this any and all exceptions you might throw or delays you might induce in your event-handlers will be swallowed and ignored.

+            This was done deliberately so as to minimize (even eradicate) the chances that bugs or glitches in your event-handlers might interfere with the native file-operations - this naturally works in your favour most of the time.
+Just pay attention to the logs for anything that looks fishy in your event-handling logic.

 ```c#

     private Dictionary<string, byte[]> _massFileUploadSelectedFileNamesAndTheirRawBytes; //set this appropriately